modelblocks/modelblocks-release/RESOURCES.md

 MODELBLOCKS RESOURCES
 ===========

-This file describes the purpose of each resource-* directory, so users will have a better idea of when each should be included.
-Any directory with [*] links to resources that are not distributed with Modelblocks and so must be obtained separately.
-Modelblocks needs to know where to access external resources, so each such resource has an associated config/user-*.txt file, which you will need to edit so that it contains the absolute path of that resource on your system.
+This file describes the purpose of each resource-&ast; directory, so users will have a better idea of when each should be included.
+Any directory with [+] links to resources that are not distributed with Modelblocks and so must be obtained separately.
+Modelblocks needs to know where to access external resources, so each such resource has an associated config/user-&ast;.txt file, which you will need to edit so that it contains the absolute path of that resource on your system.

-resource-bmmm[*]
+resource-bmmm[+]
 --------------------
 TBA

 Pointed to by `config/user-bmmm-directory.txt`.

-resource-bnc[*]
+resource-bnc[+]
 ------------------
 This directory provides hooks to the British National Corpus (BNC; BNC Consortium 2007).

 Pointed to by `config/user-bnc-directory.txt`.

-resource-ccl[*]
+resource-ccl[+]
 -----------------------
 TBA

 Pointed to by `config/user-ccl-directory.txt`.

-resource-childes[*]
+resource-childes[+]
 --------------------------
 Provides hooks for the Adam, Eve, and Sarah portions of the CHILDES corpus (Macwhinney 2000).

 Pointed to by `config/user-childes-directory.txt`.

-resource-dmv[*]
+resource-dmv[+]
 ------------------------
 TBA

 Pointed to by `config/user-dmv-directory.txt`.

-resource-dundee[*]
+resource-dundee[+]
 ------------------------
 Provides hooks for the Dundee eye-tracking corpus (Kennedy et al., 2003).